chemodun/xsd-lookup/README.md

 - uri is a file:// URI pointing to the XSD file that defined the element.
 - line and column are 1-based positions within that file.
+- lengthOfStartTag is the character length of the element’s start tag (from '<' to the matching '>').

 ##### `XsdReference.validateAttributeNames(attributeInfos: EnhancedAttributeInfo[], providedAttributes: string[]): AttributeNameValidationResult`